Zendevaibhav/Retail-Store-Performance-Discount-Analysis/README.md

-# Retail-Store-Performance-Discount-Analysis
-Analysis of multi-region retail store performance to identify key profitability drivers, assess discount impact, and highlight operational inefficiencies, with actionable recommendations for decision-makers.
+This project examines retail store performance across multiple regions, focusing on profit margins, discount strategies, product mix, and operational factors.
+It provides department-wise insights and actionable recommendations for leadership, finance, operations, and sales teams.
+Key findings are visualized through an interactive dashboard, with screenshots and charts included for clarity.
+The complete dashboard can be accessed